mrinmaydev/principles/content/about.md

 ---
 # Greetings!

 I am so much in amusement to welcome you to my static, virtual representative of mine, “Principles”.
-(The domain reads different -"Principles by M dev" because principles.info was, unfortunately, already taken 😞)
+(The domain reads different -"Principles by M dev" because principles.info was, unfortunately, already taken)

-I am Mrinmay Dev Sarma, a 15.8 yo high schooler, an introvert and an overthinker who mostly prefer words ✏ to voice 🎤
+I am Mrinmay Dev Sarma, a 15.8 yo high schooler, an introvert and an overthinker who mostly prefer words to voice 🎤

 But this is in no way enough to describe me!(no pun intended)